What to Do During a Power Outage or a (Blackout/Brownout)

 Have you ever been in a power outage or blackout?

-Two weekends ago, when my area had a power outage, (and later my modem was offline), I’ve thought of this hub idea to share with you.
+Two years ago, when my area had a power outage, (and later my modem was offline), I’ve thought of this hub idea to share with you.
 A power outage can last a few hours or over a day.
 That’s when you have no electricity in your house—no TV, Internet or phone service.
-Usually it’s weather-related, due to a climate change in temperature, or something have knocked it off the grid.
+Usually, it’s weather-related, due to a climate change in temperature, or something has knocked it off the grid.
 It can be no fun for you and your family.
 It can happen in any season, too.
-There's three different types of power outages you should be aware of in this hub.
+There are three different types of power outages you should be aware of in this hub.

 - A transient fault is a momentary (a few seconds) loss of power typically caused by a temporary fault line.
 Power is automatically restored once the fault is cleared.